 Toddler L absolutely loved this as she seemed to think that she had her own soft play area.
 Each night, she had loads of fun bouncing around on the mattresses, doing forward rolls and diving onto the duvet.
 I’m tempted to get some of these mattresses for our own house!

 You can then fit the sheets, duvet and pillows over the mattresses ready for bed.
 It was comfy enough – the first night we slept width-ways, but the edges where the mattresses met were a bit in the way.
 For the next two nights, we slept length-ways which was much better.
 So much so that we woke up after 8am one morning which was a pleasant change to the usual 6.30am.
-Again, not The Ritz, but much better than a hard floor when camping.
+I’ve obviously slept on comfier beds, but as glamping is an alternative to camping, this was much better than sleeping on a cold, hard floor.

 Two other things to note.
 Firstly, I expected a wooden cabin to get a little chilly at night, but was surprised to find that it stayed a good temperature.
 We stuck the heater on for a few mins each morning, but that was it.
 Secondly, you do end up trampling in a bit of grass, mud etc from outside because of the location, however it’s easy to keep on top of it with the dustpan and brush.

 Each Wigwam has an outdoor picnic area, which comprised of a picnic bench and fire pit.
 There was also a raised, decked area just outside the door and a water standpipe to the right for fresh water.
 Although the Wigwams were next to each other, it didn’t feel cramped and there was still an element of privacy.
 It would have been easy to have crowbarred another couple of cabins on the land, so it’s good that they haven’t.